 This is because if your post performs well on a particular hashtag, Instagram will pick it up and share it with people following the tag as highlights of the tag.
 So brands dump so many tags in hopes of getting featured in at least one of them.

 Many different types of grid layouts can be used.
-In fact, the grid layouts on profile pages are so big on Instagram, there is a whole set of blogs dedicated to it on Google search.
+The grid layouts on profile pages are so big on Instagram, there is a whole set of blogs dedicated to it on Google search.

 Creating such layouts requires planning ahead of time and some discipline in posting too.
 Advanced layouts may only be possible with the help of specific apps which have to be additionally installed on your phone.